 A network of pediatricians and pediatric residents is available to help you with everything from proposal development to project implementation.
 Submit your ideas to your Chapter Facilitators and Resident Liaisons — access to rosters in "Quick Links."

 PLANNING AND IMPLEMENTATION GRANTS

-Grants up to $3,000 are awarded to pediatric residents twice a year on a competitive basis.
-Resident projects must include planning activities or demonstrate completed planning activities, and may include implementation activities.
+Up to $3,000 will be awarded on a competitive basis for pediatric residents to plan and/or implement community-based child health initiatives.
+Projects must include planning activities or demonstrate completed planning activities, and may include implementation activities.